ContactEngineering/SurfaceTopography/docs/installation.rst

 ============
 We only support installation on recent mac and linux systems, not on windows.

-You need Python 3,  NetCDF_, OpenBLAS_, LAPACK_ and FFTW3_ in order to install SurfaceTopography.
+You need Python 3,  NetCDF_ and FFTW3_ in order to install SurfaceTopography.

 In complement to the instructions bellow, you will find examples of system setups and intallation workflows in our singularity containers
 `singularity containers <https://github.com/ContactEngineering/SurfaceTopography/blob/master/singularity/SurfaceTopography_serial.def>`_